Skip to main content

 A casual Loop Mexican spot with a bar-leaning feel that works well for a budget-friendly happy hour when you want margaritas plus a real, filling plate.
 Go classic—one burrito or quesadilla dinner, one round of drinks—and you’ll keep the experience clean and reliable.

-Steak burrito dinner, Steak quesadilla dinner, Classic margarita
+Must-Try Dishes: Steak burrito dinner, Steak quesadilla dinner, Classic margarita

-What makes it special: A bar-friendly Loop Mexican room that pairs margaritas with big portions.
+What Makes it Special: A bar-friendly Loop Mexican room that pairs margaritas with big portions.

 7.7